kaspermarstal/plprql/README.md

 PL/PRQL is a PostgreSQL extension that lets you write stored procedures with [PRQL](https://prql-lang.org/).
 The extension supports PostgreSQL v13-18 on Linux and macOS.

 ## What is PRQL?
 PRQL (Pipelined Relational Query Language) is an open source query language for data manipulation and analysis that compiles to SQL.
-PRQL introduces a pipeline concept (similar to Unix pipes) that transforms data line-by-line.
+PRQL introduces a pipeline concept similar to Unix pipes that transforms data line-by-line.
 The sequential series of transformations reduces the complexity often encountered with nested SQL queries and makes your data manipulation logic easier to read and write.
-With PL/PRQL you can write Procedural Language (PL) functions (stored procedures) with PRQL instead of the traditional PL/pgSQL and combine the simplicity of PRQL with the power of stored procedures.
+With PL/PRQL you can write Procedural Language (PL) functions with PRQL instead of the traditional PL/pgSQL, combining the simplicity of PRQL with the power of stored procedures.

 ## Key features
 - [Write functions with PRQL](#write-functions-with-prql) - Useful for large analytical queries